 - Save copies of any Apple-related information that you currently need or expect to need.

 - Make sure that you sign out of all your devices to avoid issues with apps that use your Apple ID account or iCloud.
 After your account is deactivated, you can't sign out of iCloud or turn off Find My iPhone Activation Lock on your devices.
-If you forget to sign out, you might not be able to use your device while your account is deactivated.
+If you forget to sign out, you may not be able to use your device while your account is deactivated.

 How to temporarily deactivate your Apple ID